 The following features and benefits of the CARMEDA® BioActive Surface have been shown in published clinical studies and scientific papers:

 Thromboresistant - By suppressing the coagulation mechanism the CARMEDA® BioActive Surface reduces or eliminates thrombotic complications related to the exposure of blood to artificial materials (1, 2).
 The CARMEDA® BioActive Surface has been shown to effectively neutralize activated coagulation factors such as thrombin (3) and FXa (4).
 Studies have also revealed that the initiation mechanism of the coagulation system is suppressed by the bound heparin (5, 6).
-The CARMEDA® BioActive Surface also reduces the risk of thrombosis-related complications to a degree that allows decreased systemic anticoagulation (7, 8).
+On ePTFE vascular grafts the Carmeda heparin technology has been shown to provide a significantly improved thromboresistance (7, 8).
+The CARMEDA® BioActive Surface has in certain applications reduced the risk of thrombosis-related complications to a degree that allowed decreased systemic anticoagulation (9, 10).

 Luminal surfaces of artificial blood vessels after implantation in a challenging carotid shunt canine model.
 The upper image shows a material featuring the thromboresistant CARMEDA® BioActive Surface, which remains free of thrombus.
 The lower image shows a conventional artificial material, which is covered with thrombus.

 Superiority compared to other commercial heparin coatings - Central to the design of a functional heparin surface is to retain the anticoagulant activity of heparin, i.e. by preserving its ability to bind antithrombin and catalyze the inhibition of coagulation factors.
 Of the various approaches and methods used to bond heparin permanently, very few achieve this prerequisite of preserving antithrombin binding.
-It is thus important to recognize that not all heparin coatings are equivalent (32).
-Of commercialized non-eluting heparin coating technologies developed for use in the medical device industry, few technologies except the CARMEDA® BioActive Surface have publications showing biochemical evidence of surface heparin functionality (33).
-The CARMEDA® BioActive Surface has an impressive pre-clinical and clinical track record, and undoubtedly an extensive publication history describing both basic biochemical mechanisms and clinical applications (CARMEDA® BioActive Surface reference list).
+It is thus important to recognize that not all heparin coatings are equivalent (33).
+Of commercialized non-eluting heparin coating technologies developed for use in the medical device industry, few technologies except the CARMEDA® BioActive Surface have publications showing biochemical evidence of surface heparin functionality (34).

 Follow the link for references: Features & Benefits references

-Or download a pdf with text and references: Features & Benefits text and references
+Or download a pdf with text and references: Features & Benefits references